practicingruby/practicing-ruby-paid/posts/v5/005-process-spawning-patterns.md

 ```

 A pipe can be used for IPC by taking advantage of `fork` semantics.
 If you
-create a pipe before forking then the child process inherits a copy of the pipe
+create a pipe before forking, the child process inherits a copy of the pipe
 from its parent.
-Since both have a copy, one process can write to the pipe while
+As both have a copy, one process can write to the pipe while
-the other reads from it, enabling inter-process communication.
+the other reads from it, enabling IPC.
 Pipes are
 backed by the kernel itself, so we can use them to communicate between our independent
 Ruby processes.